DinoChiesa/Apigee-Java-SAML-Decoder/README.md

 ### Option 1: Callout, then AssignMessage

 Configure your API proxy to execute the Java callout first.
 Configure it to emit the output to a String variable.
-And then follow it with AssignMessage which uses that String variable to populate the content of the payload.
-Those two policies would look like this:
+Like this:

 ```xml
 <JavaCallout name='Java-SamlDecode'>